w3nest/mkdocs-ts/doc/assets/tutorials.basics.md

 This tutorial serves as an introduction to the core concepts and features of {{mkdocs-ts}}, a library designed for creating hierarchical, interactive, and dynamic documentation.
-While the example used—a whimsical guide to *The Hitchhiker’s Guide to the Galaxy* quotes—might lean on humor, the underlying purpose is to demonstrate practical techniques for building structured applications with {{mkdocs-ts}}.
+While the example used—a whimsical guide to *The Hitchhiker’s Guide to the Galaxy* quotes (from <ext-link target="adams">Douglas Adams</ext-link>) —might lean on humor, the underlying purpose is to demonstrate practical techniques for building structured applications with {{mkdocs-ts}}.

 Through this step by step tutorial, you'll gain an understanding of how to use Markdown, the library's layout system,